husthang/opentempo-pickship/README.md

 INVENTORY END
 ```

-The files order1.txt, etc., contain a serialized Order, which in turn contains a list of (item, quantity) tuples.
+The files order1.txt, order2.txt, etc., contain a serialized Order, which in turn contains a list of (item, quantity) tuples (which I call line items).

 ```
 ORDER START